skellis46/slipbox/literature notes/Seth - Being You.md

 > An important consequence of taking multidimensional levels of consciousness seriously is that sharp distinctions between conscious level and conscious content disappear.
 It becomes meaningless to completely separate how conscious you are from what you are conscious of.
 A ‘one size fits all’ measure of consciousness – of 48the sort we might expect if we take the temperature analogy too literally – may never be enough.
 (Location 797)

-> In the psychedelic state, vivid perceptual hallucinations are frequently accompanied by unusual experiences of selfhood often described as ‘ego dissolution’, where the boundaries between self and world, and other people, appear to shift or dissolve.
-These departures from ‘normal’ conscious experience are so pervasive that the psychedelic state might represent not only a change 49in conscious contents, but also a change in overall conscious level.
-(Location 811)

 > Tononi and Edelman asked what was characteristic about conscious experiences in general.
 They made a simple but profound observation: that conscious experiences – all conscious experiences – are both informative and integrated.
 From this starting point, they made claims about the neural basis of every conscious experience, not just of specific experiences of seeing red, or feeling jealous, or suffering a toothache.
 (Location 865)

 > Conscious experiences are 53informative because every conscious experience is different from every other conscious experience that you have ever had, ever will have, or ever could have.
 (Location 871)

-> At any one time we have precisely one conscious experience out of vastly many possible conscious experiences.
-Every conscious experience therefore delivers a massive reduction of uncertainty, since this experience is being had, and not that experience, or that experience, and so on.
-And reduction of uncertainty is – mathematically – what is meant by information.
-(Location 876)

 > On this view, the ‘what-it-is-like-ness’ of any specific conscious experience is defined not so much by what it is, but by all the unrealised but possible things that it is not.
 An experience of pure redness is the way that it is, not because of any intrinsic property of ‘redness’, but because red is not blue, green, or any other colour, or any smell, or a thought or a feeling of regret or indeed any other form of mental content whatsoever.
 Redness is redness because of all the things it isn’t, and the same goes for all other conscious experiences.
 (Location 882)